pivotal/docs-tap/scst-policy/install-scst-policy.hbs.md

       This setting controls the minimum memory resource allocated to the Policy admission controller.
 The default value is "20Mi".
 See [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-memory) for more details.

+    - `tuf_enabled`:
+      This setting defines whether the TUF initialization is done on startup.
+It is a requirement for the support of the keyless verification.
+      The default value is "false", which means by default the keyless authorities of `ClusterImagePolicy`is not supported, but also that policy-controller does not have an external dependency on setup.

+      >**Note** If keyless support is needed in the target environment this setting must be explicitly enabled.

+    - `tuf_root`:
+      The root.json file content of the TUF mirror.

+    - `tuf_mirror`:
+      This setting defines the TUF mirror address which is used for doing the initialization.

 2. Install the package:

     ```console